 A lot of cats love fish, but it’s really not a good idea to feed it to your cat!
 Why not?
-Because it is simply no longer safe to feed to cats (and humans should be very careful about eating it themselves and feeding it to children!).
+Because it is simply no longer safe to feed to cats (and humans should be very careful about eating it themselves, as well as feeding it to their children!).

-* The fish used in canned pet foods usually includes bones, and is high in phosphorus and magnesium, which can be an issue in cats with a history of urinary tract disorders or kidney disease.
+* The fish used in canned pet foods comes from “trash fish,” the unsavory leftovers of the seafood industry.
+It usually includes bones, and is high in phosphorus and magnesium, which can be an issue in cats with a history of urinary tract disorders or kidney disease.
 In practice, I have seen quite many cats develop urinary tract infections and blockages if they eat much fish–even boneless fish like canned tuna.

 * Many cats are sensitive or even allergic to fish; it is one of the top 3 most common feline food allergens.

 * Fish-based foods contain high levels of histamine, a protein involved in allergic reactions.

 * While cats’ gut bacteria can synthesize their own Vitamin K from most food sources, fish-based foods may not support sufficient Vitamin K synthesis.
 Vitamin K is necessary for proper blood clotting.
 The most common synthetic Vitamin K supplement, menadione, has toxicity issues.
 We do not recommend feeding any cat food containing menadione.